The Best Nebraska Auto Insurance Companies

 Nebraska’s DMV and legislature require a minimum amount of insurance to be held on any registered, road-driven vehicle.
 This mandate is in place to not only protect yourself and your passengers, but also anyone else who may be involved in an incident.
 There are also non-mandatory types of auto insurance as well, which can cover all kinds of expenses and damages incurred by an accident, but let’s look at the basics first.

-All drivers must carry when operating a vehicle on any Nebraskan road must have at least 25/50/25 in liability coverage:
+When operating a vehicle on any Nebraskan road, all drivers must have at least 25/50/25 in liability coverage:

 - $25,000 bodily injury coverage per person